 The best cycling shoes will make bike riding altogether more efficient, regardless of your skill levels.
-In the past, only members of the peloton wore cycling shoes but by now, you can get them for commuting, MTB riding and more.
+In the past, only members of the peloton wore cycling shoes, but by now, you can get them for commuting, MTB riding and more.

 Cycling shoes are not exclusive to road bike users either.
 There are bike shoes for mountain bike riders as well as triathlon bike pedal-pushers, not to mention commuters.
-Bike shoes for the latter group of riders look inconspicuous enough so you don't have to feel embarrassed for wearing them in public riding your electric bike.
+Bike shoes for the latter group of riders look inconspicuous enough, so you don't have to feel embarrassed for wearing them in public riding your electric bike.
 After all, you are only trying to maximise pedalling efficiency.

 Looking for the best shoes for Peloton?
-Just follow the link and you'll find the ones we think are best-suited for the world's best connected bike.
+Just follow the link, and you'll find the ones we think are best-suited for the world's best connected bike.

-Best cycling shoes to buy in 2022
+Best cycling shoes to buy right now

 The Fizik Transiro Infinito R1 Knit combines the stiff, race-orientated feel of road shoes with a design that facilitates quick and easy foot entry at transition – after all, the Fizik Transiro Infinito R1 Knit is a triathlon shoe at heart.
 What makes it the best cycling shoe is exactly the multi-purpose nature of these shoes: it can be worn on a triathlon race as well as on a road race.
 And it looks pretty amazing too.

 One thing is for sure: regardless of what cycling principle you're into, you would like to avoid ill-fitting shoes, especially on longer rides.
 The Fizik Transiro Infinito R1 Knit was designed to provide a comfortable ride without socks – a feature that might sounds music to the ears of triathletes.